Cart 0

 A Creative Development Intensive for Would-Be Troublemakers

-Applications are now closed - stay close to the campfire for more news on the next Camp.
+Our last Camp has concluded - stay close to the campfire for more news on the next Camp.

 In 2024, Counterpilot is throwing open our cabin doors and sharing our process!

-Suitable for any rebellious artist - whether your practice is emerging, or you’re just looking for sideways inspiration.
+Suitable for any rebellious artist or creative thinker - whether your practice is emerging, or you’re just looking for sideways inspiration.
 Through this process, we’ll give you a deeper insight into our thinking and our approach to interdisciplinary making.
 But we’ll also help you find your own idea, and flesh it out into a dynamic performance proposal.

 **Please note, in this instance ‘camp’ is just a metaphor.
 One day we’ll run away and make nonsense in the wilderness, but for now all workshops are well-suited to fully-clothed indoors people with day jobs.
-Sorry.

 Session 1 - Tues 2nd Apr, 6-9pm